ir-nlp-csui/aksara/README.md

 # Summary

 Aksara is an Indonesian NLP tool that conforms to the [Universal Dependencies (UD) v2](https://universaldependencies.org/) annotation guidelines.
-Aksara can perform **five tasks**:
+Aksara can perform **six tasks**:
 * Word segmentation (tokenization)
 * Lemmatization
 * POS tagging
+* Morphological features tagging
-* Morphological features analysis
+* Morphological analysis
-* Dependency Parsing
+* Dependency parsing

 The output is in the [CoNLL-U format](https://universaldependencies.org/format.html).